 - If you are not able to take part in your assessment or examinations, you MUST complete a Special Circumstances Form and forward it to the relevant members of staff in ALL your departments together with the relevant supporting evidence.

 If you intend to take your assessments and then withdraw immediately after completing the assessment/examination period you should give your withdrawal date as the last day of the examinations.

 - Your registration in the University will be suspended until your return and you will not be entitled to use University facilities, attend classes or reside in Halls of Residence during this period.

 - You will normally be allowed to take a Temporary Withdrawal for up to a maximum of two years with your department(s) approval.
 If you take more than two years away from your studies it is likely that you will need to reapply through the Admissions process.

-- You should note that there is a time limit for the completion of an Honours degree (normally five years from initial registration, for three year degree schemes, six years for four year schemes).
+- You should note that there is a time limit for the completion of all degrees (Undergraduate honours degree have a time limit of normally five years from initial registration, for three year degree schemes, six years for four year schemes).

 - Students who take a temporary withdrawal on health grounds must submit appropriate evidence of fitness to return before recommencing their studies.
 It will be the responsibility of the Student Wellness Centre to make the appropriate arrangements for an assessment of fitness to return to study.

 ALL STUDENTS WITHDRAWING FROM UNIVERSITY FOR WHATEVER REASON SHOULD INFORM THEIR FINANCIAL SPONSORS IMMEDIATELY e.g. Student Loan Company (if relevant)